 Perhaps the best way to understand what is the latest trend in the digital marketing industry is to find out how big companies allocate their marketing budgets.

-This is exactly what Gartner did in a latest report with title Digital Marketing Spending Report, 2016-17.
+This is exactly what Gartner did in a recent report.

-The findings of this report are very interesting and they show without a doubt that the majority of digital marketing budgets is spend on Internet marketing components.
+The findings of this report are very interesting and they show without a doubt that the majority of digital marketing budgets are spent on Internet marketing components.

 - Marketing budgets represent 12% of total company revenues and this is expected to grow even further

 - Digital marketing represents 14% of overall marketing spend

 - 50% of digital marketing activities are outsourced (if you are thinking to outsource, make sure that you do it correctly without spending a fortune)

 - The most important digital marketing activities are: Web presence (website), digital commerce, and digital advertising